What is Full Form of FRBM?

-- Provide a clear picture of the country Fiscal Situation, the position of Government Borrowings and ensure that the borrowings of the country are spread evenly over the years to avoid any high fiscal slippage over any particular year.
+- Provide a clear picture of the country Fiscal Situation, the position of Government Borrowings, and ensure that the country’s borrowings are spread evenly over the years to avoid any high fiscal slippage over any particular year.

-- To guide the government against large borrowing at higher Interest Rates leading to a higher level of Fiscal Deficit.
+- To guide the government against large borrowing at higher Interest Rates, leading to a higher Fiscal Deficit level.

-- To make Government accountable and also to bring in transparency in the monetary affairs of the Government.
-By fixing targets on deficit the government is made accountable for any expenditure that results in deepening deficit and the government has to explain the reasons for doing so which makes a democratic country like India more accountable towards the people who voted for the Government.
+- To make the Government accountable and also to bring in transparency in the monetary affairs of the Government.
+By fixing targets on the deficit, the government is made accountable for any expenditure that results in a deepening deficit.
+The government has to explain the reasons for doing so, which makes a democratic country like India more accountable towards the people who voted for the Government.

-- Despite being a good check to keep the government manage its finances well, FRBM has failed to achieve its objective as the Government always fails to achieve its targets on Revenue and Fiscal Deficit.
-Also, FRBM has a severe impact on the development and credit growth in the Economy which was engines of GDP expansion.
+- Despite being a good check to keep the government manage its finances well, FRBM has failed to achieve its objective.
+The Government always fails to achieve its targets on Revenue and Fiscal Deficit.
+Also, FRBM has a severe impact on the development and credit growth in the Economy, which was engines of GDP expansion.

-- FRBM is an important Act enacted by the Government of India to make our country manage its fiscal balance in a more prudent and systematic manner.
+- FRBM is an important Act enacted by India’s Government to make our country manage its fiscal balance in a more prudent and systematic manner.

-- It aims to reduce the debt borrowing of the country and make the financial health of the country better which ultimately improve the ranking of India and consequently the rating of the country on global Index which makes India a favorable destination for foreign investors as well as enabling the Government to properly channelize its resources to the most productive use and avoid unnecessary enlarging of Government Balance Sheet and social expenditure through excess borrowing.
+- It aims to reduce the debt borrowing of the country and make the financial health of the country better, which ultimately improve the ranking of India and consequently, the rating of the country on the global Index, which makes India a favorable destination for foreign investors as well as enabling the Government to properly channelize its resources to the most productive use and avoid unnecessary enlarging of Government Balance Sheet and social expenditure through excess borrowing.